mrotaru/mrotaru.co.uk-data/blog/javascript-prototypes-and-classes/index.md

 #### The Function Built-In

 The `Function` built-in is also a function object.
 It will construct function objects, which will have `Function.prototype` as their `[[Prototype]]`.
-The constructor form is rarely used because parameters and the function body must be supplied as plain strings; instead, function declarations and expressions are a lot more common.
-But, like with objects, both of these forms are equivalent.
+The constructor form is rarely used because parameters and the function body must be supplied as plain strings; instead, function declarations and expressions are a lot more common - but the resulting function objects are equivalent, regardless of which method is used.
 Unlike `Object`, the `Function` built-in has virtually no useful own properties.
 It is also unusual in that it's `prototype` and `[[Prototype]]` refer to the same object.

 ```js
 let twice1 = new Function("x", "return x*2") // constructor form